 The Meeting of the Supreme Spiritual Council Concluded

-From February 28 to March 3, under the presidency of His Holiness Karekin II, the regular meeting of the Supreme Spiritual Council (SSC) was convened in the Mother See of Holy Etchmiadzin.
+From Octoober 31to November 3, under the presidency of His Holiness Karekin II, the regular meeting of the Supreme Spiritual Council (SSC) was convened in the Mother See of Holy Etchmiadzin.

-His Eminence Archbishop Khajag Barsamyan, Pontifical Legate of Western Europe was the chairman of the meeting sessions.
+His Eminence Archbishop Khajag Barsamyan, Pontifical Legate of Western Europe and His Eminence Archbishop Arshak Khachatryan Chancellor of the Mother See of Holy Etchmiadzin were the chairman of the meeting sessions.

 Reports were presented on the existing geopolitical situation and the security issues of the Republic of Armenia in that context; the protection of the rights of forcibly displaced Artsakh Armenians; the programs of ensuring their livelihood and humanitarian assistance, and the work being carried out in the direction of the preservation of Artsakh's spiritual and cultural heritage by Primate of the Diocese of Artsakh His Grace Bishop Vrtanes Abrahamyan; Dr. Gevork Danielyan, member of the SSC; former Minister of Republic of Artsakh Mr. Artak Beglaryan; His Grace Bishop Gevork Saroyan, Chairman of the Administrative Council of the Mother See's Social Service; and Rev. Fr.
 Archimandrite Garegin Hambardzumyan, Director of the Artsakh spiritual and cultural heritage office.